Table of Contents

 Advisors should be available to answer questions from students while they are pre-registering.
 While students are not required to meet with their advisors before pre-registering, it can be helpful to do so, especially if the student is changing his or her plan of study.
 Academic advisors do not formally approve subject selections at this time, but may access their advisees' pre-registration on WebSIS.
 Changes to this preliminary choice of subjects may be made online throughout pre-registration.

-Students wishing to take subjects for which there are lotteries held during pre-registration (subjects in the Sloan School of Management, HASS-D subjects, and a few other designated subjects) should be careful to follow the published directions and deadlines.
-Students must pre-register to participate in these lotteries.
+Students wishing to take subjects with limited enrollments for which there are special pre-registration processes (subjects in the Sloan School of Management, CI-H/HW subjects, and a few other designated subjects) should be careful to follow the published directions and deadlines.
+Students must pre-register to participate in these enrollment processes.

 Details about the procedures and deadlines for pre-registration are published on the Registrar’s Office web site.